 ENZO-TSC is a software that automatically executes trades on the your behalf utilizing our proprietary algorithmic models.
 We currently support BTC/USDT on the Binance international exchange (Binance.us is currently not supported due to the lack of daily volume).

 Making a consistent profit from trading is extremely difficult.
 The amount of effort and dedication required, simply to stay afloat in the markets, can be overwhelming.
-Some may find early success, but without a strong foundation, proper risk management and sustained performance, luck eventually runs out, wiping out the initial gains sometimes with just a few mistakes.
+Some may find early success, but without a strong foundation and proper risk management, luck eventually runs out, wiping out the initial gains sometimes with just a few mistakes.